ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/openapi-tool.md

 #### Export example using `@openapi:Examples` annotation

->**Info:** This annotation is used to render list of examples in the OpenAPI Specification.
+>**Info:** This annotation is used to render list of examples in the OpenAPI contract.
 It is attached to parameters and record types.

 ##### Ballerina code sample for object level examples mapping